Best way to clean Rat Poop safely and effectively

 Maintaining a clean home is essential to prevent rodent infestations and protect your health.
 To reduce the risk of hantavirus exposure, follow these steps:

-Regularly clean up any rodent droppings.
+Regularly clean up any rodent droppings

 Sanitize areas promptly.